Stenotic Nares in Bulldogs and French Bulldogs

 Stenotic Nares in Bulldogs and French Bulldogs CAUSE:

 The cause of bulldog pinched nose disorder is the compressed face/nose that leads to malformation, cartilage atrophy, and inward collapse.
-The pinched narrow nostrils impact the amount of air that can flow into and through the nostrils.

 Many bulldogs and French bulldogs with stenotic nares exhibit apnea and stertor (snorting) while asleep.